centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-salesforces-restapi.md

 ### UNKNOWN: Cannot decode JSON responsed

-If you get this error, it may indicate that the data you received is not formatted as expected.
-Most of the time it's because a proxy block the request and its answer is wrongly interpreted as the API response.
+If you get this error, it may indicate that the received data is not formatted as expected by the Plugin.
+This usually may happen because of a proxy blocking the request and its answer is wrongly interpreted as the API response.

 You can perform further investigation by adding ```--debug``` option to your command line.